fhda-ets/update_gracefully/README.md

 ## About

 This script will automatically create the log and config files if they do not exist.
-This script uses ONLY core Perl modules - no additional modules need to be installed.
-As the script requires root access to perform system updates, it is expected that you will run this file out of the root cron.
+This script originally used ONLY core Perl modules - no additional modules needed to be installed.
+However, as of CentOS 9 Stream, you must manually ensure that perl-Findbin is available. (e.g., 'dnf install perl-FindBin') As the script requires root access to perform system updates, it is expected that you will run this file out of the root cron.
 We recommed something similar to the following:

 ```